Bridging Wellness & Fandom

 V1) My initial concept

-I presented my initial concept, wireframing a flow where users could: Browse shows by emotional theme, view episode summaries, reflect through therapist-inspired prompts.
+I presented my initial concept, wireframing a flow where users could: Browse shows by theme, view episode summaries, reflect through therapist-inspired prompts.
 My design was chosen by our Geek Therapists and leadership; it was then greenlit for the next build phase.

 V2) Lean community integration via Discord